Dev8683/pvsneslibwiki/Installation-with-Windows.md

 ### Step 2: Installing the library PVSnesLib

-Now download PVSnesLib library and unzip it in the same directory than your devkitSnes (eg, **C:/snesdev/pvsneslib** would be fine).
+Now download PVSnesLib library and unzip it in the same directory as your devkitSnes (eg, **C:/snesdev/pvsneslib** would be fine).
 You don't need to have PVSnesLib source code to use it, only obj files are needed.

-You can find the lastest release here: [pvsneslib latest release](https://github.com/alekmaul/pvsneslib/releases/latest)
+You can find the latest release here: [pvsneslib latest release](https://github.com/alekmaul/pvsneslib/releases/latest)

 It is also recommended that you install **‘snes examples’** (examples for PVSnesLib) and [Programmer's Notepad](http://www.pnotepad.org/download/) (an IDE), though they don’t necessarily affect the functionality of PVSneslib.